CorneliaLH/project-frontend-degree/joachim-backstrom-website/README.md

 Degree project for my Front End education course at Medieinstitutet.

-This is the frontend repo for a website presenting Tenor Joachim Bäckström's resume and future.
+This is the frontend repo for a website presenting Tenor Joachim Bäckström's resume and future projects.
 Joachim has been working as a tenor for several years but has never had his own website.
 The goal with this project is that it hopefully widens his audience and gives them a more personal side of him.

 Backend you find [here](https://github.com/CorneliaLH/project-backend-degree)